reviews

 (june '22)

-"THOR: LOVE AND THUNDER" - MARVEL
+"THOR: LOVE AND THUNDER" - directed by Taika Waititi (MARVEL)

 (july '22)

-"THOR: RAGNAROK" - MARVEL
+"THOR: RAGNAROK" - directed by Taika Waititi (MARVEL)

 (july '22)

-"THOR: THE DARK WORLD" - MARVEL
+"THOR: THE DARK WORLD" - directed by Alan Taylor (MARVEL)

 (july '22)

-"THOR" (2011) - MARVEL
+"THOR" (2011) - directed by Kenneth Branagh (MARVEL)

 (july '22)